jennadar/5G-Core-Implementation-Using-Slicing/README.md

 <a id="archi"></a>
 <h2 align="Left">5.1: Project Architecture Explaination </h2>

-The network components are configured in separate Virtual Machine labelled as VM.
+The network components are configured in a separate Virtual Machine labeled as VM.
 The details of each VM are mentioned in the table below.

-Each VMs are as follows.
+Each VM's are as follows.
 | VM # | SW & Role | IP address | OS | Memory (Min) | HDD (Min) |
 | --- | --- | --- | --- | --- | --- |
 | VM1 | Open5GS 5GS C-plane | 10.8.2.8/24 | Ubuntu 22.04 | 1GB | 10GB |